How to Dissolve an LLC Properly? (In a Few Easy Steps)

-There are a few types of vote: unanimous vote, majority vote, and a two-thirds vote.
+There are a few types of vote: a unanimous vote, a majority vote, and a two-thirds vote.

-A unanimous vote is when all LLC members agree to vote yes, no matter how many people are in agreement.
+A unanimous vote is when all LLC members agree to vote yes, no matter how many people agree.

 In addition to voiding contracts and canceling leases, you must settle any remaining debts and notify creditors about the dissolution.
 The deadline to submit claims will differ depending on the state laws.

 Suppose you are no longer going to do business.
-In that case, it is important that creditors get a message from your company about how they can submit claims and receive whatever money or remaining assets may be left over after you pay off all debts.
+In that case, creditors must get a message from your company about how they can submit claims and receive whatever money or remaining assets may be left over after you pay off all debts.

 Notifying them of this dissolution also allows them to inform you of any debts that are still owed.

 Creditors can submit these claims in writing or through a representative, using the information available on your state's Secretary of State website and submitting it to either the LLC office address or registered agent.

 Before filing for the dissolution of an LLC, it is important that all outstanding state taxes are settled and any tax returns from previous years have been submitted in full.
 It also applies to tax clearance.